quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 send an acknowledgement immediately on receiving a reordered ack-eliciting packet.
 This extension modifies this behavior.

-If the most recent ACK_FREQUENCY frame received from the peer has an `Ignore Order` value of `true` (0x01), the endpoint MUST NOT make the exception of sending an immediate acknowledgement when a packet is received out of order.
+If the endpoint has not yet received an ACK_FREQUENCY frame, or if the most recent frame received from the peer has an `Ignore Order` value of `false` (0x00), the endpoint MUST immediately acknowledge any subsequent packets that are received out of order.

-If the endpoint has not yet received an ACK_FREQUENCY frame or if the most recent frame received from the peer has an `Ignore Order` value of `false` (0x00), it MUST immediately acknowledge packets that are received out of order.
+If the most recent ACK_FREQUENCY frame received from the peer has an `Ignore Order` value of `true` (0x01), the endpoint does not make this exception.
+That is, the endpoint MUST NOT send an immediate acknowledgement in response to packets received out of order, and instead continues to use the peer's `Packet Tolerance` and `max_ack_delay` thresholds for sending acknowledgements.

 ## Expediting Congestion Signals {#congestion}